CDAT/e3sm_nex/README.md

+# Introduction
-# A set of tools to view E3SM data on native grids
+A set of tools to view E3SM data on native grids

 Currently supports neX and MPAS native grids.